We know that you are a successful ceramic artist and also a scientist. How do you find time and motivation for both of your jobs?

 When did you start using the naked raku firing technique.
 Tell us about your first experience and how it evolved in time.

 I started to use Naked Raku technique six years ago.
-Since I established my studio (1996) I used a number of techniques before eventually finding my hallmark technique and unique look.
-Initially I focused on wheel-thrown works and developed my own range of glazes, all being fired in an electric kiln.
-However I reached a stage where the work no longer pleased me.
+Since I established my studio (1996), I used a number of techniques before eventually finding my hallmark technique and unique look.
+Initially, I focused on wheel-thrown works and developed my own range of glazes, all being fired in an electric kiln.
+However, I reached a stage where the work no longer pleased me.
 I felt that I had nowhere further to go with it, and decided that I was no longer interested in the glaze surface.
 I then discovered the smoke-firing technique using metal salts and sawdust, and felt an immediate affinity for it.
-Here was a way to achieve a tactile surface of depth and great richness, without glaze.
+Here was a way to achieve a tactile surface of the depth and great richness, without glaze.
 I loved the soft quality created by smoke-firing and knew that I had at last found my path.
 I experimented with the relationship between the clean minimalistic shapes and the “storm” of surface colors (results from reduction and oxidation of metals salts used) generated by the uncontrolled spontaneous movement of firing.

 After I had mastered this process sufficiently, I still felt that I have a limited ability to express my ideas.
 I needed to make some changes.
-I decided to stop the throwing method, and began to make slab-built pieces and to use the Naked Raku technique to change the surface appearance.
-This combination of slab building and Naked Raku technique, gave me more flexibility and ability to work on more complex relationships and express my ideas.
+I decided to stop the throwing method and began to make slab-built pieces and to use the Naked Raku technique to change the surface appearance.
+This combination of slab building and Naked Raku technique gave me more flexibility and ability to work on more complex relationships and express my ideas.

 How do you make your works?
 There is an extremely complex process involved, which shows that you are very careful ceramist, and scientist.

 Each piece is slab-built using a mixture of porcelain and stoneware.
-Then it is burnished and when bone-dry, a thin layer of terra sigillata is applied.
-The piece is than bisque-fired to 1000 0C.
-The designed sketches are drawn onto the bisque-fired objects and taped-over.
+Then it is burnished, and when bone-dry, a thin layer of terra sigillata is applied.
+The piece is then bisque-fired to 1000 0C.
+The designed sketches are drawn to the bisque-fired objects and taped-over.
 At this point the Naked Raku begins.
-A layer of resist slip is applied, followed by an additional layer of raku glaze.
+A layer of resist slip is applied, followed by an additional layer of the raku glaze.
 The resist slip creates a thin space between the clay and the glaze and prevents the glaze from melting onto the clay surface.
-Before firing, the applied tapes are removed and the works are than fired in a raku gas kiln to 1000 0C before being removed to a smoke chamber.
+Before firing, the applied tapes are removed, and the works are then fired in a raku gas kiln to 1000 0C before being removed to a smoke chamber.
 There the smoke penetrates the cracks of the outer glaze and continues through the resist-slip and into the clay; this will leave irregular crack-like patterns and spots on the work’s surface.
 The exposed areas (taped areas not covered with the resist-slip and glaze) are carbonized during the process and turn black.
 When cold, the glaze peels off, hence the term “naked”.
 This is followed by resist-slip washing, and when dry, a layer of wax is applied.